IMCBioinformatics/dada2_16S_workflow/README.md

 ## Steps:

-1-	**Cutadapt**: primer removal and quality trimming of the reads.
+1-	**Cutadapt**: primer removal (if needed) and quality trimming of the reads.
 <br>
 <br>

-2-	**DADA2**: Filtering and Trimming reads for quality, dereplicating for reducing computational complexity, estimating error rate to distinguish true biological variants, sample Inference identifying true sequences and fixing errors, merging paired-end reads, removing chimera and finally assigning taxonomy (using naive Bayesian classifier method with a 100% nucleotide identity match between the reference sequences and the query) and constructing a phylogenetic tree.
+2-	**DADA2**: filtering and trimming reads for quality, dereplicating for reducing computational complexity, estimating error rate to distinguish true biological variants, sample inference identifying true sequences and fixing errors, merging paired-end reads, removing chimera and finally assigning taxonomy (using naive Bayesian classifier method with a 100% nucleotide identity match between the reference sequences and the query) and constructing a phylogenetic tree.
 <br>
 <br>